RagedUnicorn/docker-tomcat/README.md

 In the dockery folder are some scripts that help out avoiding retyping long docker commands but are mostly intended for playing around with the container.

-#### Build Image
+#### Build image

-The build script builds a container with a defined name
+The build script builds an image with a defined name

 ```
 sh dockery/dbuild.sh